January 27, 2020 2:14 pm

 Solution:

-Check permissions on oui-patch.xml
+Check permissions on oui-patch.xml file on both nodes:

 [oracle@primrac1 ~]$ ls -la /u01/app/oraInventory/ContentsXML/oui-patch.xml -rw-rw---- 1 grid oinstall 174 Oct 9 20:46 /u01/app/oraInventory/ContentsXML/oui-patch.xml [oracle@primrac1 ~]$ ssh primrac2 ls -la /u01/app/oraInventory/ContentsXML/oui-patch.xml -rw-r--r-- 1 grid oinstall 174 Sep 29 19:38 /u01/app/oraInventory/ContentsXML/oui-patch.xml